MaryP111/Javengers/SRS.md

 ## Product attributes

-  a. id: Serve as a primary key and is not visible to the user
-  b.
-Name: User visible identifier
-  c.
-Category: Drop down list
+  i. id: Serve as a primary key and is not visible to the user ii.
+Name: User visible identifier iii.
+Category: Drop down list iv.
-  d.
 Manufacturer
-  e.
-Value: Within a reasonable range
+  v.
+Value: Within a reasonable range vi.
+Time stamp vii.
-  f.
-Time stamp
-  g.
 Store/Location

   <br/>*How do we check if a location is valid?* <br/>
   *In what form is the location given?
 Address form or google-maps entry for example* <br/>